菩提達磨:本当の功徳とは出世間の先にある

 To say more, there is no Buddha and no Law.
 Why?
 Because the earth has been moving around the sun since long before Shakyamuni appeared, and since long before anyone reached enlightenment.

+Still, Emperor Wu could not agree.
+He asked, “Then, who is the person answering me?”
+He meant, “You say there are no holy people.
+But are you not a holy person who knows the ultimate truth of Buddhism?”
 Emperor Wu only looked at the man, Bodhidharma.
 He did not see the existence of Bodhidharma as a result of the work of the universe.
 He was caught by words and did not try to see anything else.
 So Bodhidharma said, “I do not know.”
+This does not mean that he knew nothing.
+It means that he could not explain it with words.

-Emperor Wu could not understand this.
 So Bodhidharma left the palace.
 He crossed the Yangtze River and went to Shaolin Temple.
 He sat facing a wall and practiced Zazen for nine years.

 The Core